 Students may not bring visitors to school during class time.
 Anyone wishing to visit must report immediately to the office to register and receive a visitor's pass.
 Parents may visit the school and are welcome to do so.
 They are reminded to report to the office and secure permission before visiting any other part of the school.
+Alumni are to be cleared by the administration prior to visiting in the school.
 Visitors in the building or on school grounds without permission will be subject to trespass laws.